Parking on our estates

 You can get visitors' parking permits from your housing officer.

 What happens if I park without a permit

 If you park on one of our estates with parking controls and you do not have a valid permit, you may get a parking fine.

 If you have a blue badge you must also apply for a valid parking permit from us when parking on our estates.

 Please ensure you:

-- and your visitors do not park in anyone else's parking space;
+- Ask your visitors do not park in anyone else's parking space;